michael-rowe/ai-in-hpe/prompting.md

 - **Goal**: Explain what outcome you're looking for.
 - **Instruct**: Tell the language model what you want it to do; ask it for examples and steps to follow.

+Part of the goal statement might be to include specific detail about what you're looking for.
+After all, you're the expert in this domain and you probably have a sense of what you're looking for.
+Giving the model a specific goal will help to limit the total space of possible responses, thereby generating a more useful response.

+This is a way of inserting yourself and your experience and insight into the prompt, in a [collaborative interaction](./human-ai collaboration.md) with the model that further enhances the quality of the interaction.

 **Example** (using [Bard](https://bard.google.com/chat), after the [December 2023 update](https://bard.google.com/updates) to [Gemini Pro](./gemini.md)).

 ```
 You are an ICU nurse with 20 years of experience.
 You have also completed several leadership and conflict resolution courses.
 I am a second year nursing student and I have a patient with a complicated presentation that I'm uncomfortable dealing with on my own.
 However, my clinical supervisor isn't the most approachable person and I'm reluctant to ask for help.
 Please give me some advice on how I might proceed.
 Give me examples and a series of steps I can follow.
 ```

 [Click here](https://g.co/bard/share/06f3bdc60da9) to see the response from Bard.
 In this example you may find that the first response is all you need.
 However, it can sometimes be the case that the initial interaction isn't enough.
-When this happens you need to understand how to iteratively craft better prompts.
+When this happens you need to understand how to iteratively craft better prompts (see the next section).

+It's a good idea to familiarise yourself with the capabilities of the chatbot and underlying model.
+You should know if the model is connected to the internet[^1], or if it includes image generation features, or what kinds of file formats you can attach to the conversation.
+When you know that a model is connected to the internet, you can include additional context in your prompt.
+For example, you can tell the chatbot to "Find academic papers to support your claims".

+This kind of iterative back-and-forth interaction with the model is called *prompt crafting*.

 ## Prompt crafting